 A non-contact circuit tester.
-Always turn power OFF and check with a noncontact circuit tester before working on the water heater.
+Always turn power OFF and check with a non-contact circuit tester before working on the water heater.

-Figure 38 - Upper and Lower Thermostats
+Figure 36 - Upper and Lower Thermostats

-- Replacement thermostats are available and may be ordered from the Repair Parts List on page 30 of this manual. - A business card to check the gap between the thermostat and the tank - Tape and a permanent marker to mark the wires - A flat blade and a Phillips screwdriver
+- A replacement thermostat (available at your local plumbing supplier).
+Note that the upper and lower thermostats are different (above).
+Some models only have one thermostat. - A business card to check the gap between the thermostat and the tank - Tape and a permanent marker to mark the wires - A flat blade and a Phillips screwdriver